Updated on August 1, 2023

 How Are Red Eye Spots Diagnosed?

-Your doctor can diagnose a red spot on the eye by looking at it.
-You will likely require a comprehensive eye exam if you have symptoms that suggest something more serious.
-Your eye doctor may use tools like a slit lamp or an ophthalmoscope.
+Your doctor can diagnose a red spot on the eye by looking at it with tools like a slit lamp or an ophthalmoscope.
+You’ll likely undergo a comprehensive eye exam if you have symptoms that suggest something more serious.

-The doctor may also ask questions about your symptoms.
-Questions may include how long the spot has been present and if it's causing any pain or discomfort.
+Your physician may also ask questions about your symptoms.
+They may ask how long the spot has been present and if it’s causing pain or discomfort.

 Some doctors may sample the fluid from the red spot and send it to a lab for testing.
-This can help determine if an infection causes the red spot.
+This can determine if an infection caused the red spot.

 Here are ways to treat a red spot on the eye: